 Arrival By Air at Attaturk Airport

 But I am going to take a leap of faith and assume that you are arriving in Istanbul by air, despite the lack of romance associated with it.
 In fact this is how I arrived and even after an eight hour flight from the USA and a four hour flight from London, I still has enough spirit left in me to be enthralled.
 Let me mention that Turkish Air is a wonderful way to get from London to Istanbul, or from anywhere they fly to Istanbul.
-The powder blue interior of the jet is such
+The powder blue interior of the

 a comforting color that I found myself smiling the moment I boarded.
 The food was delicious, by far the best airplane food I have eaten in years, and there was a choice of about 150 films on the little video screen in front of me.
 When we arrived in Istanbul at Attaturk Airport we followed the signs as you do in any modern airport and go where they tell you.
 First stop is a booth to buy your visa.
 The price depends on what kind of passport you have.
 As US citizens we had to pay $20, not a big deal.
 Canadians